LukeShu/leaguer/doc/Sprint2-Retrospective.md

 web interface available for our users to utilize.

 ## Develop comprehensive data storage for s&p&other{#data-storage}

+Settings and Preferences (those options specific to tournaments of a game type or a specific tournament, respectively) are handled through a single TournamentPreference SQL (ActiveRecord) interface.

 ## Create Player Profile Pages {#profile}